In this in-depth Squarespace review, we go through 12 key aspects of the product that you absolutely need to consider before committing to it.

 We now offer Squarespace web development services, providing custom coding that can significantly improve the look, feel and functionality of your Squarespace site.

 Find out more about our Squarespace developers.
 We also provide Wordpress development services too.

-The website builder market seems to be getting larger by the day, with a huge number of web apps now available promising to make creating a beautiful website a breeze.
-Squarespace, Wix, Moonfruit, Pixpa, Jimdo, Weebly, Shopify, Bigcommerce, Wordpress...the sheer quantity of them makes deciding which one to use very difficult.
+The website builder market seems to be getting larger by the day, with a huge number of web apps now available promising to make creating a 'beautiful' website a breeze.
+The ever growing list includes Squarespace, Wix, Moonfruit, Pixpa, Jimdo, Weebly, Shopify, Bigcommerce, Wordpress...and the sheer quantity of them makes deciding which one to use very difficult.